The Quilter Foundation

 1. The Quilter Network: Quilter has offices across the UK and Channel Islands.
 If your charity operates in areas where Quilter has a presence (particularly London, Southampton, Birmingham, Isle of Man, Jersey), consider attending local business and financial services networking events where Quilter employees or advisers might be present.

 1. Volunteer Engagement: The Foundation reports 923 active volunteers.
-Quilter employees are encouraged to volunteer through their CSR program.
+Quilter employees are encouraged to volunteer through their CSR programme.
 If your charity needs volunteers, register with local volunteer matching services in areas where Quilter has offices.

 1. Demonstrate Impact on Young People: Ensure your work clearly shows measurable impact on young people aged 11-25, particularly in financial education, employment readiness, or addressing food insecurity.